 I get about 6 pancakes from this which is perfect for 2 really hungry people, or 3 if you’re more into portion control.

-What use buttermilk instead of regular milk?
+Why use buttermilk instead of regular milk?

 The real question is, why are buttermilk pancakes so much better!